behnazkhoshnood/tadig-restaurant/README.md

   - [x] c.
 There is a "Submit" button under the input field which is located close to the field and can easily be distinguished.

-  - [ ] d.
-Newsletter are not made yet.

 ### **Further Testing**

-- The Website was tested on Google Chrome, Microsoft Edge and Firefox browsers.
+- [x] The Website was tested on Google Chrome, Microsoft Edge and Firefox browser.

-- The website was viewed on a variety of devices such as Desktop, Laptop, iPhone7, iPhone 8 & iPhoneX.
+- [x] The website was shown responsive on a variety of emulated devices such as Jio phone, iphone4, 5, SE, 6, 6 plus, 7, 7plus, 8, 8plus and X, Nokia Lumia 520 and N9, Moto G4, Galexy S5, Blackberry Z30 and play book, Galexy note, Microsoft Lumia 950 and 550, LG optimus L70, Nexus 4, 5, 6, 7 and 10 , 6P, Pixel 2 and 2XL, ipad mini, iphad, Kindle fire, ipad pro and laptop with MDPI, touch and HiDPI.

-- A large amount of testing was done to ensure that all pages were linking correctly.
+- [x] A large amount of testing was done to ensure that all pages were linking correctly.

-- Friends and family members were asked to review the sit and documentation to point out any bugs and/or user experience issues.
+- [x] Friends and family members were asked to review the sit and documentation to point out any bugs and/or user experience issues.

 ## **Known Bugs**

 - The sweep to bottom hover effect don't cover the buttons all the way down in some mobile phones.

-- Sometimes the browser don't open the site and I should reload the page to see the website.
+- Sometimes the browser don't open the site but after reloading the page it workes properly.

 ## **Fixed buges**

-- When in menu page, clicking on menu button was making an error.
+- [x] When in menu page, clicking on menu button was making an error.
 The herf for menu page was wrong.
 The herf attribute was changes from herf="starter.html" to herf="order.html" to fix the problem.

-- In some emulated divices, the right to left scroll appeares.
+- [x] In some emulated divices, the right to left scroll appeares.
 In most of them after reloading the page the scroll disapears and the whole page is shown again.

 I used the code below from stack overflow to fix the problem:

          html,